Hey-Aryan/C/README.md

 # C
-This Repository Contains Basic C Programs
+This Repository Contains C Programs

 • Pointer in C
 • Memory layout of pointers